 Land Use Compliance

 The first step in the process is to determine if your project, at the location proposed, is an allowable use under the terms of the Zoning Code.
 To do this, you must apply for a Land Use Compliance Certificate.
 Your application must show where, what and how much you intend to build and what you intend to do with the finished project.
 The Growth Management Department will compare your proposed project with the land development standards for the property in question and determine if your project is allowable.
-The Land Use Compliance Certificate will specify what subsequent approvals your project must have.
+The Land Use Compliance Certificate will specify what subsequent approvals your project must obtain.

 There must be capacity in the public utilities and facilities to serve your project.
-Consequently, you must submit an application for a concurrency determination (PDF) to the Growth Management Department.
+Consequently, you must submit an application for a concurrency determination to the Growth Management Department.
 The application must show the impact your project will have on public facilities, such as streets, water, sewer, solid waste, transit, stormwater and parks.
 Your project's impact will be compared with the available capacity of these facilities.
 If there is adequate capacity, you will receive a "Concurrency Certificate," which is required prior to any subsequent approvals.
 For further details, please contact the Concurrency Management Division of the Growth Management Department at 891-7100.

 Natural Features Inventory

 In order to preserve our natural environment, the Comprehensive Plan mandates that significant environmental features be identified and preserved prior to land development.
-For all sites that contain environmental features, an Natural Features Inventory (PDF) is required.
+For all sites that contain regulated environmental features, an Natural Features Inventory (PDF) is required.
 This inventory, prepared by you and confirmed by the Growth Management Department, will identify and delineate all of the significant existing environmental features, such as wetlands, water courses, significant forests, endangered species, and sink holes.
 If your site does not contain environmental features, you may request an inspection and waiver (PDF).

-If a project consists of the subdivision of property so that individual lots can be sold, subdivision approval is required.
+If a project consists of the subdivision of property so that individual lots can be sold, then subdivision approval is required.
 The approval process, and time required, will vary based on the size of the subdivision and other factors.

 The City's land development codes provide special incentives for redevelopment projects, in the form of exemptions from some concurrency, stormwater, landscape, parking and buffer requirements.